The Harbor Cruise, Hyde Park Barracks, and a farewell to Australia sunset cruise

 It was a beautiful sunset cruise and a nice salad, chicken dinner and desserts were served.
 We took lots of photos along the way of the skyline in the glow of the setting sun.

-After dinner, were took some of the bottles of wine that they were serving on the cruise (shhhhhh… don’t tell) and had a “pub walk”, stopping periodically as we walked back to the hotel, toasting each other about all the wonderful things we experienced in our two weeks in Australia.
+After dinner, were took some of the bottles of wine that they were serving on the cruise (shhhhhh… don’t tell) and had a “pub walk”, stopping periodically as we walked back to the hotel, toasting each other with the wine, regaling all the wonderful things we experienced in our two weeks in Australia.
 There were a lot of laughs and good natured teasing and we had a great time as we sauntered back to our hotel to get ready for our flight tomorrow to New Zealand – to embark on the second half of this amazing trip.

 When we returned to the hotel, a few of us stayed up and chatted with Susan and enjoyed a final evening with our fabulous guide.
 Then, it was off to our rooms to pack for our flight to Christchurch, New Zealand.